A1rPun/transForm.js/README.md

 	transForm.deserialize('#transform', obj);

-Using the "." delimiter one can specify an object inside the result object.
+Using the `.` delimiter, one can specify an object inside the result object.
 Other structures:

 	<form id="transform">